Puritan History in Boston

 1617-18

-An epidemic speculated to be smallpox brought accidentally by European exploreres kills about 75% of the Native Americans who have occupied eastern Massachusetts for the past 4,000 years, leaving only about 25,000 across the region.
-The closest settlement to the Shawmut Peninsula is in present-day Jamaica Plain, and it is decimated.
+An epidemic now speculated to be smallpox brought accidentally by European explorers kills about 75% of the Native Americans who have occupied eastern Massachusetts for the past 4,000 years, leaving only about 25,000 across the region.

 1623